unfoldingWord/uw-content-validation/README.md

 1. Testing and fine-tuning of error messages (e.g., comparing with tX), especially suppression of false alarms
 1. Improve documentation
 1. Optimise various different file fetches and caches (incl. using zips) for the demos
+1. Is our `RepoCheck` the same as `ResourceContainerCheck`?
+Or is the latter more specific?
 1. Standardise parameters according to best practice (i.e., dereferencing, etc.)
 1. Understand and standardise React stuff, e.g., e.g., withStyles, etc.
 1. Write unit tests (especially for the core functions) and get them passing